• Skip to primary navigation

 Characteristics of Blue Silkies

 Their gentle temperament extends to their interactions with other chickens.
-Silkies are typically non-aggressive and can integrate well into mixed flocks, though their docile nature means they can sometimes be picked on by more assertive breeds.
+Silkies are typically non-aggressive and can integrate well into mixed flocks, though their docile nature means more assertive breeds can sometimes pick on them.
 For this reason, it’s important to keep an eye on flock dynamics to ensure your Silkies are safe and happy.

 Caring for Blue Silkie Chickens